usnistgov/OSCAL/content/nist.gov/SP800-53/rev4/README.md

 This directory contains OSCAL catalog and profile content for SP 800-53 revision 4.

+## Schematron to validate the catalog

+Many of the conventions followed by the SP800-53 catalog can be validated by applying the Schematron [validate-names-etc_SP800-53-catalog.sch](../../../../src/content/nist.gov/SP800-53/rev4/xml/validate-names-etc_SP800-53-catalog.sch).

+The format and regularity of identifiers can be confirmed by applying the Schematron [validate-labels_SP800-53-catalog.sch](../../../../src/content/nist.gov/SP800-53/rev4/xml/validate-labels_SP800-53-catalog.sch).

+Additionally, many other constraints followed by the catalog are tested by the Schematron

 ## OSCAL SP 800-53 Revision 4 Catalog Content

 - [NIST_SP-800-53_rev4_catalog.json](json/NIST_SP-800-53_rev4_catalog.json): This file contains the full text of SP 800-53 revision 4 in OSCAL JSON format, *including* information integrated from appendixes describing objectives and assessments for controls (SP 800-53A).
 This OSCAL catalog is produced via transformation pipeline from NIST NVD XML source data.
 It is *not* an official version of this publication and cannot be warranted in any way except for purposes of these demonstrations.